Ace4896/cloverpad-hardware/rev1/README.md

 ## Known Issues

-There are a few major flaws with this design
+There are a few major flaws with this design:

 - When installing threaded inserts into the top/bottom pieces, the walls surrounding the threaded insert can crack
   - This is due to the supporting walls being too thin and/or the blind hole being too shallow